focusedCoderr/cohort-notes/gitAndGithubMasterclass/gitGithubNotes.md

 - ' git commit -am "message" ' <-- git add . + git commit -m "message" .
 It won't work if you have made a new file and it is untracked

+- 'git push -f' -> forcefully push to the github
+- note: learn the command to set remote upstream
+- 'git merge <branchname>' : merge the <branchname> to the current branch
+- 'git merge --squash <branchname>' : squash the <branchname> and merge the changes on the current branch.
+But the new squashed changes are not committed automatically, but left in staging area. the developer on main has to commit it with the suitable message.
+- If I am in <branchname> and i do 'git rebase main' ->it sets the base of <branchname> to the latest commit on the main. rebase basically rewrites timeline

 # Assignment

 - Company Name : Chai Cohort
 - onboarding documentation prepare
 - new employee / intern -> this guide will be provided to him on how to maintain git